drhsqlite/pikchr/doc/userman.md

 # Summary And Conclusion

 Though based on the decades-old PIC language, Pikchr itself is a relatively new system.
-However it has already proven itself to be amazingly useful for helping to illustrate concepts in technical documentation written using Markdown.
+However, it has already proven itself to be amazingly useful for helping to illustrate concepts in technical documentation written using Markdown.

 This document has provided an overview of how Pikchr works.
 For more